rvpanoz/luna/README.md

 Luna is a tool for developers to manage npm packages.
 You can ***install***, ***view***, ***update***, ***uninstall*** your npm global packages or manage your packages from a local directory.
 Also the application has a notification system to inform you about missing dependencies and outdated packages.

-if you want to help me make this software better and more useful feel free add an issue or make a pull request.
+if you want to help me make this software better and more useful feel free to add an issue or make a pull request.

 ## Features